Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 The Hospital Marketing ROI Simulator accounts for the variables that make healthcare marketing fundamentally different: compliance costs, long patient decision cycles, high lifetime value per patient, and trust requirements that exceed every other consumer vertical.

-Patient acquisition cost varies 5-10x depending on specialty and procedure type.
-A general practice attracts patients at Rs 500-1,500 per new patient through local SEO and Google Business Profile optimization.
-An orthopedic surgeon’s practice spends Rs 3,000-8,000 per new patient because the decision is elective and patients research extensively.
-Cosmetic surgery and dental implant practices face the highest CACs at Rs 5,000-15,000 per patient because they’re competing for discretionary healthcare spending where patients compare 3-5 providers before deciding.
+Patient acquisition cost varies five to ten times depending on specialty and procedure type.
+A general practice attracts patients at Rs 500–1,500 per new patient through local SEO and Google Business Profile optimisation.
+An orthopaedic surgeon’s practice spends Rs 3,000–8,000 per new patient because the decision is elective and patients research extensively.
+Cosmetic surgery and dental implant practices face the highest PACs at Rs 5,000–15,000 per patient because they compete for discretionary healthcare spending where patients compare three to five providers before deciding.

-The Patient Acquisition Cost Simulator breaks acquisition cost into its components: advertising cost to generate an inquiry, conversion cost from inquiry to appointment, and show-up rate (20-35% of appointments are no-shows in many specialties).
-Most healthcare practices measure CPL (cost per lead) but don’t track the full funnel to actual patient-in-the-door.
-The simulator reveals the true cost by modeling the complete funnel from impression to treated patient.
+The Patient Acquisition Cost Simulator breaks acquisition cost into its components: advertising cost to generate an inquiry, conversion cost from inquiry to appointment, and show-up rate.
+In many specialties, 20–35% of appointments are no-shows.
+Most healthcare practices measure cost per lead but do not track the full funnel to actual patient-in-the-door.
+The simulator reveals the true cost by modelling the complete funnel from impression to treated patient.

-Lifetime value per patient transforms the ROI math.
-A single dental patient who stays for 10 years of regular checkups and occasional procedures generates Rs 2-5L in lifetime revenue.
-A cardiology patient with a chronic condition generates Rs 5-15L over their treatment journey.
-When LTV is this high, even expensive acquisition costs become justified.
-The Practice Growth Simulator models the relationship between patient retention rate and practice revenue growth to show why investing in patient experience alongside marketing generates the highest returns.
+Lifetime value per patient transforms the ROI math entirely.
+The Practice Growth Simulator models the relationship between patient retention rate and practice revenue growth to show why investing in patient experience alongside marketing generates the highest long-term returns.

 How Does Telemedicine Change Healthcare Marketing Economics?